Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://api.haxeflixel.com/flixel/system/FlxPreloader.html polgon Preloadering
 - https://gamebanana.com/blogs/19216 BonkMayker's meme of Old web.
 Check this project's README.md to see in action. you can implement yourself too in comments and post anywhere that complies with the HTML syntaxes.
 - https://en.wikipedia.org/wiki/File:Flag_of_Indonesia.svg flag of Indonesia.
+- https://gamebanana.com/mods/30863 (`Pls Credit`) AetherLynx Noteskin pack. can use if you credit him/her.
+PECKING FINALLY asset we can use right ahead woohoo thancc cool and good awesome div by zero!!!

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!
 > Why am I not credited?!